-It’s almost President’s Day, so it seems the perfect time to publish a post about becoming more politically engaged, don’t you think?
+President’s Day is the perfect time to write a post about becoming more politically engaged, don’t you think?
 Actually, any time would be the perfect time.
 Now is always the perfect time for action.
 Something procrastinators like me should keep in mind regarding many things.

 Recently, I was part of a discussion in which it was suggested to me that I need to get over it.
 This time, the thing I was supposed to get over wasn’t cancer or grief, it was the recent presidential election.

 I don’t appreciate being told I should get over cancer.
 I don’t appreciate being told I should get over grief.
-And I don’t appreciate being told I should get over the recent election either.
+And I don’t appreciate being told I should get over a certain election either.
 It’s not possible to get over any of these things anyway.

 And just because my candidate didn’t win this or any other election, I do not have to accept (or keep quiet about) policies or positions that do not align with my values and neither do you.